NBN Fall Observations

 Store Reeds Over Winter

-Gather the bundled reeds and return them to their bee house or NBN BeeHut (keep the reeds with their unique NBN Sticker number).
+Gather the bundled reeds and return them to their bee house or NBN BeeHut (keep the reeds with their unique NBN Bee Nest).

 Place the house and reeds in an unheated outdoor temperature garage, barn, or shed.
-An opaque storage cabinet or plastic tub will keep the reeds safe from pests.
+An opaque storage cabinet or plastic tub (with small air holes) will keep the reeds safe from pests.

 That’s it!
-Please repeat these steps for each NBN Sticker number.
+Please repeat these steps for each NBN Bee Nest.
 Add a new set of observations by clicking the "New" button at the bottom of the list of nest observations.

-In the spring of 2019 we’ll provide a reminder of what to do next.
+In the spring we’ll provide a reminder of what to do next.